San Diego Activities: Visit Old Town San Diego

 San Diego’s Old Town is considered the “birthplace of California,” and is the site of the first permanent Spanish settlement in California.
+A visit to this amazing destination is one of the most popular San Diego Activities.

 Old Town San Diego is where Father Junipero Serra came to establish the first mission in 1769, which would be followed by 20 other missions which became the cornerstone of California’s colonization.